smfo/whatILearntToday/Mobile/Flutter/widgets/stateHandling.md

 ### InitialData

 There are two required parameters to a StreamProvider, `value` and `initialData`.
-If there is not good initial data option, simply set the datatype to recive, `StreamProvider<recivedType>` to optional and the initial data will accept `null`.
+If there is no good initial data option, simply set the datatype to recive, `StreamProvider<recivedType>` to optional and the initial data will accept `null`.

 ```dart
 Widget build(BuildContext context) {